 These days, it takes more than simply ringing the steel triangle on your deck to round up the kids for supper.
-As generations have plodded along, the need for a more efficient way to maintain contact with our children from afar has only increased, bolstered by their growing thirst for independence and reliance on consumer technology.
-However, although cell phones have become the obvious solution for basic communication and contact in lieu of the landline — and to a lesser degree, the triangle — they still pose both a financial and safety risk.
+As generations have plodded along and technology has advanced, the need for a more efficient way to maintain contact with our children from afar has only increased, bolstered by their growing thirst for independence and reliance on consumer technology.
+Despite the fact that cell phones have become the obvious solution for basic communication and contact in lieu of the landline — and to a lesser degree, the steel triangle — they still pose both a financial and safety risk.

 It’s clear parents like to know where their children are, keep them safe from inappropriate websites or apps, and stop the wrong people from contacting them.
 Service plans like Kajeet allow parents to control the functions of their kids’ smartphones, limiting access to websites and contacts, controlling when the phone can and can’t be used, and apportioning the bill between parents and kids, if preferred.

-However, adding a phone to your family can be enough change, without adding a new service, too.
-Thankfully, child-friendly cell phone alternatives are now abundant, as more companies address parents’ needs.
+However, adding a phone to your family can be enough of a change, without adding a new service along with it.
+Thankfully, there are child-friendly alternatives out there, as more companies address parents’ needs to satisfy and protect their children.
 Even though a phone is a great way for parents to maintain contact with their children, picking the right one isn’t easy.
-Parents must address crucial factors such as cost and control, while simultaneously appeasing their children with features like custom ringtones, games, photos, and texting, among other notable features.
+Parents must address crucial factors such as cost and control, while simultaneously appeasing their children with features such as games, apps, photos, and texting, among other features.
+Things become even trickier if a child want to share his or her experiences through platforms like YouTube and Twitter.

 Kurio no longer produces its smartphone offering for kids, but it’s still available from many different retailers and packs the biggest punch of all kid-geared phones — for parents and kids.
 The phone allows parents to keep track of their kids via a GPS monitoring system, and even allows them to set up “safe” and “danger” zones within the phone’s map.
 Kurio includes its unique kid-safe Web-surfing feature so parents won’t ever have to worry about their children stumbling across the wrong sites.
 Parents also have the ability to monitor any of the phone’s contacts, phone calls, text messages, or applications to their specific liking.

-Aside from the bevy of parental controls, the Kurio Phone grants supreme flexibility due to the fact it’s a fully unlocked Android smartphone.
+Aside from the bevy of parental controls, the Kurio Phone grants supreme flexibility due to the fact it’s a fully unlocked Android smartphone, albeit one that’s a few Android OS iterations behind.
 Parents pick the cell phone provider, the type of plan they wish to use, and have the option of avoiding constricting contracts.
-Kids get a cool phone with 25 pre-installed apps and without a the childish trappings that some kids — and most teens — dislike.
-Safe enough to allow parents to rest easy but powerful enough to give kids a taste of modern day smartphones, the Kurio Phone impresses across the board.
+Kids get a cool phone with 25 pre-installed apps and without all the childish trappings that some kids — and most teens — dislike.
+Safe enough to allow parents to rest easy, but powerful enough to give kids a taste of modern day smartphones, the Kurio Phone impresses across the board.

 FiLIP 2 ($150)

 Parents can program the device to handle inbound and outbound calls for up to five numbers and even send their children short text messages that appear directly on the watch’s main display.
+The FiLIP 2 can’t send text messages back, but since it’s a device meant for kids, the lack of that particular feature may not be a big deal, and could be seen by parents as a selling point.
 Don’t have AT&T?
-Don’t worry — Verizon offers the GizmoPal VC100 and Swedish startup Tinitell has an unlocked watch that will work with any 2G GSM SIM card.
+Don’t worry — Verizon offers a similar device known as the GizmoPal 2, and Swedish startup Tinitell has an unlocked watch that will work with any 2G GSM SIM card.
 Because really, who doesn’t like a watch that moonlights as a cell phone?

 Kisa, an Australian company, has created simple phones for the elderly, the vision-impaired, and kids.
 These phones allow children to call up to 10 pre-set phone numbers and to receive calls from anyone.
 With a large bright display that parents or children can customize by choosing from multiple options when they order, the Kisa phone is strictly rudimentary without a clunky or boring design.
 The back of the phone features an SOS button and can include allergy or contact information.
-The phone is light enough that kids could wear it on a lanyard to prevent it from getting lost on the playground.
+The phone is light enough that kids could wear it on a lanyard to prevent it from getting lost on the playground, and durable enough to withstand a fall or two.
+It also comes with a charging cradle, making it as easy as possible to charge between uses.

 While the ordering and setting up process may be a little involved for non-Aussie parents (U.S. buyers must first purchase and activate a SIM card, then send it to Kisa in order for the phone to work) after the initial set up, changing the pre-programmed contacts is as easy as sending Kisa an email and using your own SIM card means you can choose the cheapest compatible carrier.